gregory-chatelier/mimic/README.md

 *   **Demo with confidence**
 *   **Audit with cryptographic certainty**

-...you need behavior recording, not data storage.
+...you need behavior recording, not only data storage.

 ## 4. Usage